 In some situations, the Windows Firewall may cause the deployment to fail.
 It may be worthwhile to temporarily disable the Windows Firewall to rule it out as a cause of the deployment problem.
 If the Windows Firewall needs to be used going forward, it may be re-enabled after the SEP client is deployed.

-The Migration and Deployment wizard requires access to the built-in Windows administrative shares (e.g., C$ and admin$) in order to copy files to the remote computer.
+The Migration and Deployment wizard requires access to the built-in Windows administrative shares (e.g., C$ and admin$ and IPC$) in order to copy files to the remote computer.

 Please confirm that the administrative shares are enabled and accessible.

 In some situations, UAC can block access to the remote computer's administrative shares if the account used to authenticate to the remote computer is a user account local to that computer.
 (Source: http://support.microsoft.com/kb/947232)

 In this situation, either authenticate to the remote computer using a domain administrator's account or temporarily disable UAC.

 Please ensure the account being used to deploy the SEP client has sufficient privileges, is not a restricted account and is not a member of a group that could cause a deny.
 In most situations, it is most appropriate to use a Local administrator account.
 If this is not possible, use a Domain administratot account that is a member of the local administrators group for the remote computer, but be aware of the UAC restriction (above).